What Is The Difference Between Alcohol Abuse and Alcohol Addiction?

 What Is Alcohol Addiction?

-Alcohol addiction, on the other hand, is a true addiction.
-This means that the addict could have complications when they cease drinking, and their body may have developed a dependency on alcohol to function.
+Alcohol addiction, on the other hand, is an actual addiction.
+What this means is that the addict could have complications when they cease drinking, and their body may have developed a dependency on alcohol to function.
 The signs that an addict is suffering symptoms of withdrawal include:

 - Excessive sweating